-Or are you a Baby Boomer and experiencing or have experienced loss/change and are still trying to cope?
+Or are you a Baby Boomer and experiencing or have experienced change/loss and are still trying to cope?

 If so, you need to know there is help and hope.
-I specialize in helping Baby Boomers who are coping with loss and the grief that accompanies it (including pet loss) and challenges faced by Highly Sensitive People.
-If you answered yes to the majority of the first seven questions, you may have a NORMAL trait known as a Sensory-Processing Sensitivity, aka, a Highly Sensitive Person.
+If you answered yes to majority of the first seven questions, you may have a normal trait known as a Sensory-Processing Sensitivity, aka, a Highly Sensitive Person.

 Calm Life Counseling: I AM ONE OF “US”

 Helping Highly Sensitive People (persons who identify as having a trait scientifically known as a Sensory-Processing Sensitivity) learn to accept their trait and be able to navigate life in a different and better way.
 As an HSP myself, I understand the challenges that come with having this normal temperament.
 We often feel a lot of shame as HSPs.
 I want to eliminate this.
 Our brains are different.
 We were born this way.
 It is not a weakness or character flaw.
 However, in our culture is not embraced nor understood.
 We are unique.
 I believe this is a good thing.
 We have a lot we can offer to our society and the world.
 Please see www.HSPerson.com to learn more about this trait.
 And then please return to my website to learn how I can help.